 Copyright remains with the author(s) of the article(s).

-All articles published in EAC can be re-used under the following license:
+All articles published in EAC can be re-used under the following licence:

 CC BY SA